ankostis/polyvers/README.rst

 When `using monorepos`_, sharing of branches across versions becomes difficult due to merge conflicts on the version-ids "engraved" in the sub-project sources.
-Contrary to other monorepo versioning tools, *polyvers* engraves them in out-of-trunk "leaf" commits, only when sub-projects get released.
-For in-trunk code, reported versions originate from git tags.
+Contrary to `similar tools`_, *polyvers* engraves static version-ids only in out-of-trunk (leaf) commits, and only when sub-projects get released.
+For in-trunk code, the reported versions originate from git tags (like ``git-describe``) and are always up-to-date.

 Quickstart